GiuseppeSoriano/SEAI_Project/Report/Documentation.md

 ## 3.5 Reproducibility

-All code was executed in MATLAB with modularized folder structures (`moead/`, `nsga2/`, `utility/`), allowing isolated evaluation of each method.
+All code was executed in MATLAB with modularized folder structures (`+kpi/`, `+moead/`, `+moead_modified/`, `+nsga2/`, `+utility/`), allowing isolated evaluation of each method.
 Seeds were fixed per run, and all outputs (including final solution fronts and metric values) were saved for further inspection.

 This consistent and transparent setup ensures both **fairness** in comparison and **reproducibility** of all results obtained in this experimental study.

 \newpage
 # 4. Results and Discussion

-This section presents the evaluation of the algorithms under comparison—NSGA-II, MOEA/D with Chebyshev scalarization, and MOEA/D with linear aggregation-on the selected benchmark problems.
+This section presents the evaluation of the algorithms under comparison on the selected benchmark problems.
 Each algorithm was independently executed for 30 runs, and the results were assessed in terms of convergence and diversity using a standard set of multi-objective performance indicators.
 The first non-dominated front obtained at the end of each run was extracted and evaluated.

 ## 4.1 Evaluation Metrics